Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Model Development

 where $H_r$ in Eq. (\ref{eq:leftBC}) is the total radius of the field, $H_z$ in Eq. (\ref{eq:topBC}) is the length of the soil column. $u_{\text{irr}}$ (m/s) and $\text{EV}$ (m/s) in Eq. (\ref{eq:topBC}) represents the irrigation and the potential evapotranspiration rates, respectively.

 The two-point central difference scheme proposed in \cite{agyeman2021soil} is adopted as the solution method of Eq. (\ref{eq:Richards_polar}) in this work.
-It is important to mention that the Richards equation is generally challenging to solve and its numerical solution can be unreliable under some conditions.
-To deal with these challenges, this work employs the following mechanisms during the numerical solution of Eq. (\ref{eq:Richards_polar}).
-Some of the measures are enumerated below: \begin{enumerate} \item The inclusion of a specific storage coefficient $S_r$ of the soil medium in the parameterized equation of $C(h)$ to prevent the capillary capacity from assuming a value of 0 under wet conditions. \item The adaptation of the numerical scheme such that only multiplication with $C(h)$ occurs so as to eliminate a degenerate solution when the capillary capacity assumes arbitrarily small values. \item The use of an implicit scheme to approximate the temporal derivative in order to allow for reliable solutions under both saturated and unsaturated conditions. \end{enumerate} The interested reader may refer to~\cite{agyeman2021soil} for the full details of the mechanisms that can be used to guarantee a reliable numerical solution of Eq.~(\ref{eq:Richards_polar}).
-Note that the description of the root water extraction and potential evapotranspiration rates presented in~\cite{agyeman2021soil} are also adopted in this work.
+The interested reader may refer to~\cite{agyeman2021soil} for the full details of the mechanisms that can be used to guarantee a reliable numerical solution of Eq.~(\ref{eq:Richards_polar}).
+Note that the description of the potential evapotranspiration rates presented in~\cite{agyeman2021soil} are also adopted in this work.